Fujifilm X100V has a 26.0MP APS-C

 Below you can see the X100V and X100T sensor size comparison.

-Fujifilm X100V and Fujifilm X100T have almost the same sensor size so none of them has any significant advantage over other in providing control over depth of field when used with same focal length and aperture.
+Fujifilm X100V and Fujifilm X100T have almost the same sensor size, so neither of them has any significant advantage over the other in terms of providing control over depth of field when used with the same focal length and aperture.